NEWS RELEASE

 Introducing the winning projects

-TAMACHI TOWER stands at a historically and geographically important point in front of a central Tokyo station.
+TAMACHI TOWER stands at a historically and geographically significant point in front of a central Tokyo station.
 Its multi-layered exterior offers a glimpse of the creative and inspiring aspects of communication, including the semi-outdoor "Winter Garden."
-These measures aim to enhance the appeal of the workplace as well as the well-being of the people who work there, and the building also takes sustainability into consideration with passive mechanisms such as facade fins for shading from sunlight and natural ventilation, in pursuit of the "next-generation office standard" from a variety of perspectives.
-The comprehensive design will improve the functionality of the entire block, including the three-dimensional construction of an outdoor plaza and enhanced community contribution functions, and contribute to the development of the local area.
+These measures aim to enhance the appeal of the workplace and the well-being of the people working there.
+The tower also takes sustainability into consideration with passive mechanisms such as solar shading with facade fins and natural ventilation, and pursues a "next-generation office standard" from various perspectives.
+The comprehensive design, including the three-dimensional construction of an outdoor plaza and the strengthening of community contribution functions, will improve the functionality of the entire block and contribute to the development of the local community.

-The proposal was evaluated as having resolved the complex given conditions through the comprehensive strength of combining structure and facilities, and creating a new type of tenant office building and workplace for the future, including the use of semi-outdoor space functions and the introduction of natural ventilation.
+The proposal was evaluated as having created a new type of tenant office building and workplace for the future, by overcoming the complex given conditions through the comprehensive strength of combining structure and facilities, and by incorporating semi-outdoor space functions and natural ventilation.

 [Best Picture Award]